 Banks must also comply with capital requirements for market risks calculated on the whole trading book separately for the various types of risk: position risk on debt securities and equities and concentration risk.
 Moreover, with reference to the entire financial statements, foreign exchange risk, settlement risk and position risk on commodities must be calculated.
 The use of internal models to calculate the capital requirement for market risks is permitted; in particular, Intesa Sanpaolo and Banca IMI apply the internal model to calculate general position risk (price fluctuation risk) and specific risk (issuer risk) for equities, and general position risk (rate fluctuation risk) for debt securities.
-Effective from the report as at 30 September 2012, Intesa Sanpaolo and Banca IMI have received authorisation from the Supervisory Authority to extend the scope of the model to specific risk on debt securities.
+Effective the report as at 30 September 2012, Intesa Sanpaolo and Banca IMI have received authorisation from the Supervisory Authority to extend the scope of the model to specific risk on debt securities.
 The model was extended on the basis of the current methodological framework (a historical simulation in full evaluation), and required the integration of the incremental risk charge into the calculation of the capital requirement for market risks; for Banca IMI, position risk in quotas of UCIs is also included in the internal model (with regard to the Constant Proportion Portfolio Insurance - CPPI component).
-The scope of validated risks has subsequently been extended to position risk on dividend derivatives and position risk on commodities.
+The scope of validated risks has subsequently been extended to position risk on dividend derivatives and position risk on commodities for Banca IMI, which is the only legal entity in the Group authorised to hold open positions in commodities.
 In addition, Banca IMI and Intesa Sanpaolo have been using Stressed VaR to calculate the requirement for market risks, since December 2011.
 Standardised approaches are used for the other types of risk.
-Counterparty risk is calculated independently of the portfolio of allocation.